What is ES Partners?

 We’re more than just a method (or two, or three, or four).
 We know a lot about humans — and how they behave — after observing so many and running so many experiments for other clients.
-Humans — your customers and employees, your audience, your (temporary) problem.
+Humans — your customers and employees, your jurors, your audience, your (temporary) problem.

 Adam Schaeffer is managing partner of ES Partners.
 Adam is consumed by an itch to understand what makes people tick – why they think and do the things they do.
 And, perhaps more importantly, how to change what they think and do.

 Adam received his PhD from the University of Virginia in political psychology.
 His dissertation assessed how different combinations of school choice policies and messages can expand and mobilize elite and mass support.
 He received his M.A. in Social Science from the University of Chicago, where his thesis integrated aspects of evolutionary theory and psychology with political theory and strategy.
 His academic research and teaching centered around social psychology and human behavior, and this emphasis continues to animate his applied research.